 Facilitated by: Hoka Chris Fortin and Dojin Sarah Emerson

 The two teachers facilitating the group identify as white, U.S. citizens, and Zen Buddhist priests.
 We understand the limitations of our experiences in relation to race, and strive to bring cultural humility to our facilitation of these groups.

-Book: Be the Refuge by Changing Han, parts 2 and 3
+Book: Be the Refuge by Changing Han, part 4

 We will be reading Be the Refuge for the months of March- May

 April2021: Be the Refuge by Changing Han- Parts 2 and 3

 March 2021: Be the Refuge by Changing Han- Introduction and Part One

 February 2021: last 1/3 of Isabel Wilkerson’s Caste: the origins of our discontents